dscho/pagefind-xkcd-demo/content/comics/2024-11-13-europa-clipper.md

 ---
 {{incomplete transcript|Do NOT delete this tag too soon.}}

-[A space probe with two rectangular solar panels, a circular dish of the front, and a massive spoon on the bottom, longer than the length of its solar panels]
+[A space probe with two rectangular solar panels, a circular dish of the front, and a very large spoon extending beneath, longer than the span of both solar panels]

 [Below the panel:]